Pentonet/pentonet-genieacs-package/README.md

 The process of the FAP configuration is scriptable (JavaScript).
 So, rather complex logic can be implemented.

+**Note that you should have the documentation for your FAP and you should know which parameters to set and which values these parameters should have.**

 ## 1 GenieACS sample installation process

 The operating system is assumed to be Ubuntu 16.04 LTS.